vgorbic1/Tutorials/JavaScript/objects.md

 However, there is a way to implement OO features to JavaScript.

 #### Class
-To crate a class use a function definition with uppercase name of the function (Classname):
+To crate a class (or a JavaScript representation of class) use a function definition with uppercase name of the function (Classname):
 ```javascript
 function Dog() {
   var name;  // private instance variable